Film Spoilers and

 Deranged Marcia to Peter: "Why did you come back?"

 Peter Shot Dead, and Sinking to the Bottom of the Lake

 Reindeer Games (2000)

-Nick Hadn't Died In Jail; He Had Conspired With Girlfriend Ashley (aka Millie Bobeck) to Rob the Casino, Use Rudy, and Backstab Gabriel; Sole Survivor Rudy Dressed as Santa Claus Spread the Money Around in Mailboxes
+Nick Hadn't Really Died In Jail; He Had Conspired With Girlfriend Ashley (aka Millie Bobeck) to Rob the Casino, Use Rudy, and Backstab Ashley's Partner/"Brother" Gabriel; Rudy, the Sole Survivor of the Casino Theft, Dressed as Santa Claus To Spread the Money Around in Mailboxes

 John Frankenheimer's action-crime thriller was told as a flashback to six days earlier, hinted at in the film's opening shots of dead and bloody Santa Clauses.

 Ex-con auto-thief Rudy Duncan (Ben Affleck) from Sidnaw, Michigan impersonated his dead cellmate Nick Cassidy's (James Frain) identity when released from Iron Mountain maximum security prison on parole (both men were to be released at the same time).
 He met up with the man's beautiful, but duplicitous femme fatale pen-pal girlfriend Ashley Mercer (Charlize Theron).

 Rudy became reluctantly ensnared in her psychopathic outlaw 'brother' Gabriel's (Gary Sinise) plot to rob the Tomahawk Indian reservation casino in Michigan on Christmas Eve (dressed as Santas), since Nick used to work there two years earlier as a security guard.
 Quick-thinking Rudy manufactured inside information about the layout of the casino and how to conduct the robbery.